PaulHobbs100/pyBlockchain-basic/README.md

 The Initial block structure is based on the following

-1.Index<br>
-        Index being the location in the chain ( eg genesis block index=0)<br>
+1.Index: Index being the location in the chain ( eg genesis block index=0)<br>
-2.Timestamp

-3.Transactions

-4.Contract

-5.Link

-6.Proof

-7.PreviousHash

-1.
-2. Timestamp, when the block was completed
-3. Transactions, saved value transactions ( like Bitcoin)
-4. Contract, Code that can be saved and executed ( like Ethereum, smart contract)
-5. Link, Link to external document store, not physically storing documents within the block itself due to size and implications.
-6. Proof, Proof of work  and/or proof of state
-7. PreviousHash, Hash of the previous block
+2.Timestamp: When the block was completed 3.Transactions: Transactions, value transactions (like Bitcoin) 4.Contract: Code that can be saved and executed (like Ethereum) 5.Link: Link to external document store.
+Not stored in-block for size and performance reasons 6.Proof: Proof or work and/or proof of state 7.PreviousHash: Hash of the previous block